forkfacts/forkfacts-v2/README.md

 # Introduction

-This project is home for consumer facing website.
+This project is home for consumer facing website version 2.
 In order to create this website, there are other different github projects that are responsible for their own thing and generate artifacts used by this project.

 # Getting Started